sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 Traditionally, device nodes were stored in the `/dev` directory on Linux systems.

+The `/dev` directory contains the special device files for all the devices.

+- reference about the `/dev` file: https://linux.die.net/sag/dev-fs.html

 There was a node for every possible type of device, regardless of whether it actually existed in the system.

 The result was that this directory took up a lot of space